-It entered into American law on this day in 1789, and because we think that must have been a great morning for Americans to wake up to, we're celebrating the date with an Americano.
+It entered into American law on this day in 1789, and because we think that must have been a great morning for Americans to wake up to, we're celebrating the date with an American Breakfast.

 On this day in 1951, somewhere in Cuba, Hemingway finished writing his classic, The Old Man and the Sea.

 Hemingway was a great drinker, so it was more than likely that he celebrated finishing his novella with a drink or two.
-If you fancied celebrating the anniversary on his behalf, then why not mix a Hemingway Special Daiquiri which was created by the head bartender of El Floridita, Cuba (Constante Ribalaigua Vert) especially for Hemingway himself.
+If you fancy celebrating the anniversary on his behalf, then why not mix a Hemingway Special Daiquiri which was created by the head bartender of El Floridita, Cuba (Constante Ribalaigua Vert), especially for Hemingway.

 Grammar is the bomb.

 You know it won't take long."